How do you want to die?

 Talofa lava!
 My name is Neshia.

-I’m a licensed mental health counselor turned deathcare worker.
 People ask me all the time why I choose to work with death and grief.
 The answer is this: from a young age, I knew that I and the people I love will die.
 I want the dying, the ultimate transition, to be as special as the relationships themselves.

 Deathcare is for everyone at every stage of life.